I’m Sasha Martin and I started cooking the world for fun. What I didn’t expect? To cultivate inner peace and a sense of belonging along the way.

 Together, we spiced up dinnertime, reclaimed our sense of adventure, and came to appreciate the peace that comes with inviting the world to our table.

-And it all starts with stovetop travel.
+And it all starts with your very own Global Table Adventure.
 With each recipe you try, you and your family will explore a new and exciting corner of the world – not just with the food, but with the photos and stories connecting you to the people who live there.

 Are you ready to explore the world through food?

-- Do you want to travel, but limited time or money makes that hard right now?
+- Do you dream of traveling across this glorious planet, but limited time or money makes that hard right now?

-- Are you tired of the same old boring meals?
+- Are you tired of eating the same boring meals?
 (I’m looking at you, steamed carrots, boiled corn, and baked potatoes!)

 - Are you curious about trying foods from other countries, but don’t know where to start?